rehive/docs/source/includes/_authentication.md

 }
 ```

-Logs the current user out and destroy the Token that was used to authenticate.
+Logs the current user out and destroys the token that was used to authenticate.

 ### Endpoint